-The Zika virus, an infectious disease spread by Aedes mosquitoes primarily in tropical environments, appears to have an impact on the development of babies in a human womb.
+The Zika virus, an infectious disease spread by Aedes mosquitoes, primarily in tropical environments, appears to have an impact on the development of babies in a human womb.

 The symptoms that the Zika virus develops in a person who is infected with the disease include a fever, rash, aching joints, conjunctivitis and headaches.
 However, around 80% of people show no specific symptoms at all.
-The severity of these symptoms are no different for a pregnant woman compared to other patients.
+The severity of these symptoms is no different for a pregnant woman compared to other patients.

 How pregnant women should treat a Zika virus infection

 There are no specific treatments for the Zika symptoms.
 Patients are advised to rest, drink plenty of water, take paracetamol to address aches, pains and fever and seek advice from a healthcare professional if they are already on some form of medication.
 Taking medicines such as aspirin and non-steroidal anti-inflammatory drugs is not advised.

 Those with Zika should also take steps to prevent it from spreading from them to others by protecting themselves from further mosquito bites which could lead to others being infected.
 Zika is transmitted through the blood and this is what mosquitoes feed on when they bite.